 Christine grabbed his arm and pulled his head down.
 She whispered urgently in his ear.
 “Dad, I can’t find Goliath!”

 “What?”
-Surely the twelve-year-old hadn’t just said what he thought he’d heard.
+Surely the eight-year-old hadn’t just said what he thought he’d heard.

 “Dad!”
 The midget Jedi Master tugged again.
 He leaned even closer, mindful of not hitting her with the Hawkman wings strapped to his back, and of not smacking her in the face with the small wings on his half mask.